contiv/auth_proxy/CONTRIBUTING.md

 $ nginx
 ```
 Server is now running on localhost:8080
-If you make changes in your app folder, rerun the gulp command and hard refresh page
+If you make changes in your app folder, rerun the gulp command and hard refresh page to view changes in the browser

 * If you modify nginx.conf, restart server with:
 ```